connervieira/Predator/CONFIGURATION.md

         - The "normal" status is used when Predator is running, and hasn't detected any license plates in the past processing cycle.

-### Real-time Mode Traffic Camera Alert Settings

-While operating in Real-time mode, Predator can notify the user when a speed or red-light camera is nearby, based on GPS data and an ExCam database.
-However, traffic camera alerts are primarily designed to be used in Information Mode.
-Many of the configuration values for traffic camera alerts in the Information Mode section will also influence the operating of Real-time Mode

-- `traffic_camera_alerts_enabled`
-    - This configuration value determines whether or not traffic camera alerts are enabled.
-    - When this is set to `true`, Predator will use information from the following traffic camera alert settings in order to notify the user of nearby traffic cameras.
-- `camera_alert_types`
-    - This configuration value determines which camera types Predator will consider when displaying alerts to the user.
-All of the values under this setting should be set to a boolean value indicating whether or not alerts should be shown for each respective camera type.
-    - There are currently 3 types of cameras.
-        - `speed` includes both radar and average speed enforcement cameras.
-        - `redlight` includes traffic light enforcement cameras.
-        - `misc` includes all traffic cameras that don't fall into the other two categories.
-- `traffic_camera_loaded_radius`
-    - This is the radius, in miles, that Predator will load traffic cameras from during the initial loading process.
-    - For example, if this value is set to `100`, then Predator will only load traffic cameras in a 100 mile radius from the current location when it boots.
-If you travel more than 100 miles away from your original location without reloading Predator then you won't get traffic camera alerts.
-    - If you're running Predator on a high performance processor, you can comfortable set this to a very high number, which could be useful on long road trips where you might not restart Predator for hundreds of miles at a time.
-However, if you're running Predator on a low powered device, like a Raspberry Pi, you should reduce this radius to make Predator faster at checking traffic camera proximity when running in real-time mode.
-    - This setting does not determine the distance at which alerts will be displayed.
-To configure the alert distance for traffic cameras, see the `alerts` configuration value in the Information Mode section below.